 VSLs for EOP-006-3, R7

 Lower Moderate High Severe

-N/A N/A The Reliability Coordinator included the annual System restoration training within its operations training program, but did not address both of the requirements parts.
-The Reliability Coordinator did not include the annual System restoration training within its operations training program.
+N/A N/A The Reliability Coordinator included the System restoration training at least once each 15 calendar months within its operations training program, but did not address both of the requirements parts.
+The Reliability Coordinator did not include the System restoration training at least once each 15 calendar months within its operations training program.

 VSL Justifications for EOP-006-3, R7 FERC VSL G1 Violation Severity Level Assignments Should Not Have the Unintended Consequence of Lowering the Current Level of Compliance EOP-006-3 deals with restoration plans similar to EOP-006-2.
 The VSLs were revised slightly by replacing "annual" with "at least once each 15 calendar months" and by replacing "subrequirements" with "requirement parts."
 The VSLs for this requirement meet the current level of compliance.
-FERC VSL G2 Guideline 2a: Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a : The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b : Violation Severity Level Assignments that Contain Ambiguous Language The VSL assignment is for R7 is not binary.
-Guideline 2b: The propose VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
-FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the associated requirement, and is therefore consistent with the requirement.
+FERC VSL G2 Guideline 2a: Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments The VSL assignment is for R7 is not binary.
+Guideline 2b: The propose VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations. that Contain Ambiguous Language FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the associated requirement, and is therefore consistent with the requirement.